pettarin/setup-festival-mbrola/README.md

 $ curl -O https://raw.githubusercontent.com/pettarin/setup-festival-mbrola/master/setup_festival_mbrola.sh
 ```

-or use the "Download master as ZIP" feature of the
+or use the "Download ZIP" feature of the
 [GitHub repo](https://github.com/pettarin/setup-festival-mbrola/).

 Note: you need to have a compiler